Richard Gibbs, 2nd Baron Wraxall: Early life and background

 Gibbs succeeded his father, George Gibbs, 1st Baron Wraxall, in the barony on 28 October 1931 at the age of three.
-His mother was the Honourable Ursula Mary Lawley, and his godmother was Queen Mary of Teck.
+His mother was the Hon.
+Ursula Mary Lawley, daughter of Arthur Lawley, 6th Baron Wenlock.
+His godmother was Queen Mary of Teck.

 Kidnapping

 In 1988, Lord Wraxall was kidnapped at his home Tyntesfield and locked in the boot of his BMW for almost seven hours.
 Afterwards according to The Times, he said "Good grief, there's more room in the back than I ever thought".
 The kidnappers had knocked him to the ground, one battering him on the head with a plank, and demanded the combination to his safe and his house keys, but the burglar alarm went off and, in a panic, the raiders bundled Lord Wraxall into the boot of his car and drove him to woods about two miles away, before making off with his wallet and credit cards.